Loiseu8/Loiseu8/README.md

 ## About Me

-- I am a budding software developer currently enrolled in the Coding Black Females (CBF) bootcamp focused on Java Development.
+- I am a budding software developer currently enrolled in the Coding Black Females (CBF) bootcamp.
 My expected graduation date is in October 2024.
 I am eager to apply my skills in real-world projects and contribute to the tech community.
 Here’s a bit more about me:

 - 🌱 I’m currently learning **Java Development**.

 - 🔭 I hope to learn the real world applications of Java, working on building various projects including web applications, APIs, and more.

 - 👯 I’m looking to collaborate on open-source projects and innovative startups.

-- 💬 Ask me about Java and software development best practices.
+- 💬 Ask me about Java and software development best practices --- OR maybe wait until just a bit later😅

 - 📫 How to reach me: [loisoladejo791@gmail.com]

 - ⚡ Fun fact: My favorite quote is "Stay on your path, Sylvia Plath" by Lana Del Rey.

 ## My Skills